-Upon receipt of a report or notice of an incident, the Title IX Team will conduct an Intake Meeting with the Complainant as soon as possible.
+The Title IX Team will conduct an Intake Meeting with the Complainant as soon as possible.
 At that meeting, the Coordinator or Deputy Coordinator will address the following topics, as appropriate:

-- Address immediate physical safety and emotional well-being needs - Notify the Complainant of the right to contact law enforcement and seek medical treatment (and the right to decline to do so), and the importance of preservation of evidence - Notify the Complainant of confidential and non-confidential reporting options on and off campus - Provide the Complainant with information about: - On and off campus resources, including counseling, health, mental health, victim advocacy, and legal assistance - The range of interim measures and remedies, including changes to academic, living, transportation, and/or working situations, or other protective measures, which are available to the Complainant regardless of whether the Complainant files a formal complaint with the College, Campus Security or local law enforcement - Provide an overview of the procedural options and process, including Informal Resolution and Formal Resolution - Explain the right to object to the assignment of the Title IX Coordinator, Deputy Coordinator or Investigators based on bias or conflict of interest within 2 business days of a decision to proceed through the process - Explain that the Complainant has a right to an advisor of their choice during the process - Explain the College's policy on prohibiting retaliation
+- Address immediate physical safety and emotional well-being needs - Notify the Complainant of the right to contact law enforcement and seek medical treatment (and the right to decline to do so), and the importance of preservation of evidence - Notify the Complainant of confidential and non-confidential reporting options on and off campus - Provide the Complainant with information about: - On and off campus resources, including counseling, health, mental health, victim advocacy, and legal assistance - The range of supportive measures, including changes to academic, living, transportation, and/or working situations, or other protective measures, which are available to the Complainant regardless of whether the Complainant files a formal complaint with the College, Campus Security or local law enforcement - Provide an overview of the procedural options and process, including the filing of a Formal Complaint, Informal Resolution and Formal Resolution.
+This overview should include explanation that the Complainant and Respondent will receive written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings, with sufficient time for the Complainant to prepare to participate. - Explain the right to object to the assignment of the Title IX Coordinator, Deputy Coordinator or Investigators based on bias or conflict of interest within 2 business days of a decision to proceed through the process - Explain the right to a timely investigation and resolution - Explain the right to inspect and review evidence - Explain that the Complainant has a right to an Advisor of their choice during the process - Explain the College's policy on retaliation - Provide notice of any provision in the College's Code of Conduct that prohibits knowingly making false statements or knowingly submitting false information during the grievance process